 I'm Pam, and I created this website as a resource for women and men, who have been betrayed by their spouses, through deception and sexual infidelity.
-My hope is that if one person can learn from my failures to cope, and my eventual victory of the trauma, then my own suffering and pain has meaning.
+My hope is that if one person can learn from my own failures and eventual victory over the trauma, then my own suffering and pain has meaning.

 I am not a therapist, or licensed professional.
 I am more experienced and educated in sexual addiction and betrayal trauma than any one person ought to be.

 But I am winning the battle, every day, and I'm better for it.
 Don't lose hope.
 Victory is yours, if you work it.